martin0258/university-research/thesis/thesis.md

 第六章 Future Work
 ==================

-When applying TWR to our data set, experimental results show that different dramas need different growth functions to result in good prediction accuracy, so it is worth extending the search space of growth functions and choosing it with a better way.
+When applying TWR to our data set, experiment results show that different dramas need different growth functions to result in good prediction accuracy, so it is worth extending the search space of growth functions and choosing it with a better way, e.g., model it with objective function and solve it as an optimization problem.

+Besides, our data set for experiments is small and specific.
+We consider collecting more data and testing TWR with more types of TV programs such as daily dramas.

 參考文獻
 ========